Stable Gravastars: Guilfoyle's electrically charged solutions: review of gravastar models

 \subsection{Mazur--Mottola model}

-The first model presented here is the so--called {\it Mazur \& Mottola's gravastar model} \cite{Mazur}.
-According to the model, the interior of the gravastar is a de Sitter spacetime surrounded by a layer of ultra--stiff matter, while the exterior is then suitably matched by Schwarzschild spacetime i.e., there are five different regions (including two thin shells), each with own features: \begin{enumerate} \item[(i)] Inside the gravastar $0 \leq r < r_1$, a de Sitter spacetime with $p=-\rho$. \item[(ii)] An interior thin shell at $r_1\lesssim r_s$ with suface density $\sigma_-$ and surface tension $\vartheta_-$. \item[(iii)] A finite layer of ultra--stiff matter, $p=\rho$, placed at $r_1< r < r_2$. \item[(iv)] An exterior thin shell at $r_2\gtrsim r_s$ with suface density $\sigma_+$ and surface tension $\vartheta_+$. \item[(v)] An exterior Schwarzschild vacuum $r>r_2$ with $p =\rho= 0$. \end{enumerate}
+The first model presented here is the so--called {\it Mazur \& Mottola gravastar model} \cite{Mazur}.
+According to the model, the interior of the gravastar is a de Sitter spacetime surrounded by a layer of ultra--stiff matter, while the exterior is then suitably matched by a Schwarzschild spacetime i.e., there are five different regions (including two thin shells), each with own features: \begin{enumerate} \item[(i)] Inside the gravastar $0 \leq r < r_1$, a de Sitter spacetime with $p=-\rho$. \item[(ii)] An interior thin shell at $r_1\lesssim r_s$ with surface density $\sigma_-$ and surface tension $\vartheta_-$. \item[(iii)] A finite layer of ultra--stiff matter, $p=\rho$, placed at $r_1< r < r_2$. \item[(iv)] An exterior thin shell at $r_2\gtrsim r_s$ with surface density $\sigma_+$ and surface tension $\vartheta_+$. \item[(v)] An exterior Schwarzschild vacuum $r>r_2$ with $p =\rho= 0$. \end{enumerate}

 These features are the most important for a gravastar model having negative central pressure, positive density and the absence of event and cosmological horizons.
-Notice that here $\rho$ is the energy density and $p$ is the isotropic pressure of the gravastar, whereas the interior posses a constant energy density given by $\rho_{\text{int}} =3 H_0^2/8\pi \geq 0$\footnote{$H_0$ is the Hubble parameter?, I guess not}.
-From a physical point of view, the region (iii) is the most important one because there is where the non--trivial model for the gravastar can be specified.
+Notice that here $\rho$ is the energy density and $p$ is the isotropic pressure of the gravastar, whereas the interior has a constant energy density given by $\rho_{\text{int}} =3 H_0^2/8\pi \geq 0$.
+From a physical point of view, region (iii) is the most important one because there is where the non--trivial model for the gravastar can be specified.

-\subsection{The thin shell gravastar model}
+\subsection{The thin--shell gravastar model}